Emblem of Thailand: Emblem of the Chakri dynasty

-In 1782, King Buddha Yodfa Chulaloke (Rama I) established the Chakri dynasty with a new capital city at Bangkok.
+In 1782, King Phutthayotfa Chulalok (Rama I) established the Chakri dynasty with a new capital city at Bangkok.
 A symbol representing the new dynasty was created, featuring two intertwined weapons, the Chakra (a throwing disc) and the Trisula (a trident).
 The weapons are derived from an official title; Chao Phraya Chakri, that King Rama I held from 1770 to 1778.
 The title was usually given to the kingdom's greatest warlord.
 The word Chakri (จักรี) in Sanskrit means: 'The Wielder of the Discus'.
 The Chakra and Trisula according to tradition are the divine weapons of the gods Vishnu (or Narayana) and Shiva, respectively.